General Information

 The station is located under the Boulevard de Rochechouart, which was built on the route of the Wall of the Farmers-General in order to enforce the collection of taxation between 1784 and 1791 but demolished in the 19th century.
 Anvers (Sacré-Cœur) is only station on line 2 between the Charles de Gaulle—Étoile and the Nation stations that is not built on the site of a gate (or barrière in French) of the wall, which became important intersections and thus, logical places for stations.
 Instead, Anvers station was placed as close to the foot of the Montmartre funicular as possible.
 Nevertheless, the Barrière de Rochechouart was at the east, near the junction of the Boulevard de Rochechouart and the Rue de Rochechouart.
 Also near are the hill of Montmartre and the Basilica of the Sacré-Cœur

-Text imported from Wikipedia article "Anvers (Paris Métro)" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Anvers (Paris Métro)" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants